VT-COMM-Evia/remotelight/README.md

 # Sample DITA project

 DITA topic collection for a fictional product.
+This repository was created for Virginia Tech's ENGL 3814: Creating User Documentation, but any DITA aficionados can use it following the license at the bottom of this page.

 ## Credits:
 - Written by Kevin Lewis